FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

 - If the number of the arguments is wrong or the type of any argument if wrong, throw a `TypeError` exception.
 This can be handled by `PyArg_ParseTuple` automatically.
 - The return value is not a datatype in C. It should be a datatype in Python. `Py_BuildValue` is needed.

+### Indexing

+I'm living upon the documentation!
+Here's what I did when implementing `Matrix61c_subscript`:

+- As there are many representations of the slices, e.g., 1D and 2D behaves differently.
+What's more, both two arguments in the slice tuple can be integer/slice.
+It's a little bit complicated and I don't want to use a huge amount of `if-else`.
+- Therefore, I tried my best to reuse my code:
+  - Define a function called `parse_subscript`.
+I would pass the `key` to it, as well as the **pointers** of `row_offset, col_offset, row, col`.
+And it should modify these 4 numbers and *return 0 when succeed, -1 when failed and 1 when the target value is a single number*.
+  - Define a function called `parse_basic_info`.
+This is for the convenience of `parse_subscript`.
+It can parse **a single integer or a slice key** and tell the start position and the length of the key.
+This can be used multiple times in `parse_subscript`.
+  - This can be reused in `Matrix61c_set_subscript` to locate the target slice inside the given matrix.
+- I don't use `PySlice_GetIndicesEx`.
+I use `PySlice_Unpack`.
+The [documentation](https://docs.python.org/3/c-api/slice.html) says the previous one would be deprecated since Python 3.6.1.
+  `Unpack` is simpler and makes more sense.
+I don't really know how to set the `length` argument in `GetIndicesEx` btw.